Is Instagram Safe for Kids to Use: What Parents Need To Know

 Turn Off DMs

-One of the big risks for kids is that random strangers could send messages to your child via the direct message feature.
-Users can receive mean messages, bullying messages, messages of a sexual or mature nature, or scams that try to steal the user’s private information.
+One of the big risks for kids is that random strangers or hackers could send write to your child via the DMs feature.
+Users can receive mean or bullying messages, letters of a sexual or mature nature, or scams that try to steal the user’s private information.

 Fortunately, it’s possible to turn off DMs for your child’s account, preventing random people from being able to contact them.
 Here’s how to do it: